 Take your fabric and fold in half lengthwise with right sides together.
 Pin the two long raw edges together and sew down the entire length to create a long tube open at both ends.
 Keep the tube inside out with right sides together.

-Now, bring one short end up towards the other by rolling the right sides of the fabric against itself.
-It’s probably easiest to reach down into the tube, grab the bottom edge with your hand, and pull that end back up through the tube and match up the two raw edges.
+Now. bring one short end up toward the other by rolling the right sides of the fabric against itself.
+It’s probably easiest to reach down the tube, grab the bottom edge with your hand, and pull that end back up through the tube and match up the two raw edges.
 Pin the two edges together around the circle, matching up the seam.